News from NORLA

 “Many authors mention in particular meetings with translators, publishers and readers abroad as incredible learning experiences and the source of greater awareness in relation to own writing practice.
 There are a lot of resources here for young authors.
 NORLA has an extensive international network that we will use to put together an exciting and useful programme for the participants.”

 The first group of 3-4 participants will be chosen in the course of the autumn 2016.
 The selection will be made in collaboration with professional communities in the book trade.
 NORLA is now working on development of the programme contents, but since much of the programme is to be tailored to the individual participants, large portions of the programme will not be finalized until the participants have been selected.

-Read everything about Norway as Guest of Honour nation at the Frankfurt Book Fair in 2019 here.
+Read everything about Norway as Guest of Honour at the 2019 Frankfurter Buchmesse here.